opentok/opentok-reconnection/Android-sample/README.md

 mSubscriber.setStreamListener(mSubscriberListener);
 ```

-The SubscriberListener class (defined in the MainActivity.java file), implements the
+The SubscriberListener class (defined in the `MainActivity.java` file), implements the
-`Subscriber.StreamListener.onReconnecting(Session session)` and
+`SubscriberKit.StreamListener.onReconnected(SubscriberKit subscriberKit)` and
-`Subscriber.StreamListener.onReconnected(Session session)` methods of the
+`SubscriberKit.StreamListener.onDisconnected(SubscriberKit subscriberKit)` methods of the
-Session.SessionReconnectionListener interface (defined in the OpenTok Android SDK):
+SubscriberKit.StreamListener interface (defined in the OpenTok Android SDK):

 ```java
 @Override